paul-bailey/EvilCandy/Documentation.rst

         function(a, b, c="Hello", d=12.5)

-Do not be misled by the "a=b" syntax of parameter definitions.  **The order in which arguments are passed always matters.**  For that matter, it makes no sense to place the optional arguments at the front of the argument list.
+Do not be misled by the "a=b" syntax of parameter definitions.  **The order in which arguments are passed always matters.**  For that reason, it makes no sense to place the optional arguments at the front of the argument list.